flutter/website/src/get-started/flutter-for/ios-devs.md

 For more information, see [Animation & Motion widgets][], the [Animations tutorial][], and the [Animations overview][].

-### How do I draw to the screen?
+### Drawing on the screen

-On iOS, you use `CoreGraphics` to draw lines and shapes to the screen.
+In UIKit, you use `CoreGraphics` to draw lines and shapes to the screen.
 Flutter has a different API based on the `Canvas` class, with two other classes that help you draw: `CustomPaint` and `CustomPainter`, the latter of which implements your algorithm to draw to the canvas.